Melkin7/Diabetic-Retinopathy-Detection/README.md

 ## 🌌 Overview

-**Retinal AI** is an intelligent deep learning system that detects **Diabetic Retinopathy (DR)** from retinal fundus images using **ResNet-based CNNs**.
+**Retinal AI** is a deep learning–based system designed to detect and classify **Diabetic Retinopathy (DR)** severity from retinal fundus images.
-It automates early blindness detection and provides real-time predictions through an elegant, dark-themed **Tkinter GUI**.
+It uses **ResNet-based CNN models (PyTorch)** and a **modern Tkinter GUI** with a dark gradient theme for a professional hospital interface.

-🧠 The model classifies retinal scans into five severity levels — helping hospitals, clinics, and diagnostic centers to identify potential blindness risks *instantly and accurately.*
+The system allows clinicians and users to upload retinal images, get real-time DR predictions, view reports, and access verified ophthalmologists across **Tamil Nadu**.

 ---

 ## 💡 Problem Statement

-> Diabetic Retinopathy is the **leading cause of preventable blindness** among working-age adults.
+> Diabetic Retinopathy (DR) is the leading cause of preventable blindness in adults.

-- Manual retinal image grading requires expert ophthalmologists and is time-intensive.
+- Manual diagnosis requires trained ophthalmologists and is time-consuming.
-- Early detection can prevent blindness — but screening large populations manually is **not scalable**.
+- Lack of experts in rural areas delays detection and treatment.

-Hence, the **need for AI** — a fast, reliable, and affordable DR detection system.
+- AI-based screening systems can reduce diagnostic load and save vision early.

 ---

 ## 🚀 Motivation

-In rural and under-resourced areas, ophthalmologists are scarce.
+In Tamil Nadu and similar regions, early detection of DR can prevent permanent blindness.
-This project aims to **bridge the healthcare gap** by providing an **AI-powered retinal screening assistant**.
+**Retinal AI** supports medical professionals by providing fast, reliable, and automated DR detection.

-🕊️ Inspired by:
+Inspired by institutions like:
-- **Aravind Eye Hospital (Madurai, Tamil Nadu)**
+- 🏥 **Aravind Eye Hospital (Madurai)**
-- **Asia Pacific Tele-Ophthalmology Society (APTOS)**
+- 🌐 **APTOS (Asia Pacific Tele-Ophthalmology Society)**

-These institutions emphasize making eye care *affordable, accessible, and AI-integrated* across India.
+These organizations aim to democratize eye care through innovation.

 ---

 ## 🧠 Solution Overview

-A pretrained **ResNet152** (PyTorch) model fine-tuned to classify 5 DR severity levels:
+A **ResNet-based CNN** model (trained on APTOS 2019 dataset) predicts DR severity from 0–4:

 | Label | Condition |
 |:------:|:-----------|